Development and financial contributions

 Schedule 1AA Clause 7 requires council to treat any consent application that was submitted to council prior to 8 August 2014 as if if the Local Government Act 2002 Amendment Act 2014 had not been enacted.

 Any consent application lodged on or after 8 August 2014 will be treated under the new legislation.

 Chapter 9: Contributions policy - updated 2014 (PDF 1.1MB)

 Schedule 7 - Assets for which development contributions will be used (PDF 64KB)

 For the original 2012 Contributions policy, follow the link below:

 If you're thinking of sub-dividing or developing a property, our Development Contributions Estimator can give you an indication of contribution charges that may apply.

 The estimate will be based on information available at the feasibility stage of your development, and is purely for your convenience.
 No information from your estimate is retained by Auckland Council.

-The Estimator is based on the price for the amended 2012 Contributions Policy.
+The Estimator is based on the price for the Contributions Policy 2015.

 You'll need to tell us what is on the allotment to start with, and what you're planning.